fluencelabs/deal/README.md

 ## Makefile

 Below is some of useful **makefile** commands with their descriptions.

-To check out all commands run `make help`.
+To check out all commands and their descriptions run `make help`.

 ### Install NPM packages